Palau Güell: A Glimpse into Gaudí's Early Work and Genius

 Central Hall

 One of the most impressive spaces in Palau Güell is the central hall.
 This large room was designed to host concerts and other performances and features a stunning domed ceiling with small openings that allow natural light to filter in.
-The ceiling is decorated with intricate patterns and motifs, creating a beautiful play of light and color on the walls and floors.
+The ceiling is decorated with intricate patterns and motifs, creating a beautiful play of light and colour on the walls and floors.
 The central hall also boasts a grand staircase leading up to the upper floors of the building, adding to the sense of grandeur and elegance.
-Overall, the central hall is a testament to the creativity and skill of its architect, Antoni Gaudí.

-On the roof terrace of Palau Güell, Antoni Gaudí turned traditional chimneys into genuine sculptures, with bases, stacks and caps in fantastic shapes.
+On the roof terrace of Palau Güell, Antoni Gaudí turned traditional chimneys into genuine sculptures, with bases, stacks, and caps in fantastic shapes.
 There are twenty chimneys altogether.
-In the middle of them is the 15-meter high spire, which tops the dome of the central hall and is covered in an original recycled stone.
+In the middle of them is the 15-metre high spire, which tops the dome of the central hall and is covered in an original recycled stone.

 The distinctive chimneys are so typical of Gaudí's style and were installed on the roof in 1895.
 They also serve to ventilate the house.
 The rooftop terrace offers visitors a unique perspective on Gaudí's innovative approach to architecture and design.